Medieval Strolling players were travelling actors that formed into groups, performing to eager audiences in medieval cities, towns, and villages.

-Many ordinary medieval people such as serfs and peasants loved the entertainment that strolling players provided, however many medieval people had a distrust of the strolling players and thought of them as being vagabonds and thieves who created problems and stole things and then vanished to the next medieval town or village.
+Many ordinary medieval people loved the entertainment that strolling players provided, however, medieval people were also wary of them, some thought of them as being vagabonds and thieves who created problems and stole things whilst they visited and then vanished to the next medieval town or village.

-Strolling players were important entertainers in medieval times that performed plays that often had an important message or theme.
-The Church and Government became concerned with the messages being conveyed to medieval people in these uncontrolled plays such as Robin Hood and eventually the strolling players were banned.
+Strolling players were important entertainers in medieval times, they performed plays that often had an important message or theme.
+The Church and Government became concerned with the messages being conveyed to medieval people in these uncontrolled plays such as Robin Hood and eventually banned strolling players from performing.